EffGen: Enabling Small Language Models as Capable Autonomous Agents: Framework

-\textbf{(2) Agent-to-Agent Protocol (A2A).} We implement A2A task lifecycle management (create, execute, cancel, status) and Agent Cards for capability advertisement.
-Agent Cards specify supported input/output MIME types, skill descriptions, and authentication requirements. \textbf{(3) Agent Communication Protocol (ACP).} We support synchronous requests, asynchronous callbacks, and streaming responses with OpenTelemetry instrumentation for observability.

-The unified protocol layer abstracts transport differences, allowing \effgen agents to invoke tools and communicate across MCP, A2A, and ACP (Appendix~\ref{app:protocol_implementation_detailed}).
-MCP averages 847 bytes/message at 1333 msgs/sec, A2A supports multimodal content at 1428 msgs/sec, and ACP provides enterprise features with capability tokens at 1136 msgs/sec.
-We further implement comprehensive execution tracking with 17 event types across five categories and four multi-agent orchestration patterns (sequential, parallel, hierarchical, consensus), with parallel coordination yielding speedups (Appendices~\ref{app:execution_tracking},~\ref{app:multi_agent_orchestration}).
-Since MCP, A2A, and ACP are standardized protocols, our contribution lies in a unified implementation enabling cross-protocol agent communication within a single framework.
+The unified protocol layer abstracts transport differences, allowing \effgen agents to invoke tools and communicate across MCP, A2A, and ACP through a single canonical tool representation (Appendix~\ref{app:protocol_implementation_detailed}).
+MCP follows JSON-RPC 2.0 with STDIO, HTTP, and SSE transports; A2A adds task lifecycle management and Agent Cards over HTTP and WebSocket with four authentication handlers; ACP adds capability tokens, streaming callbacks, and OpenTelemetry instrumentation.
+We further implement execution tracking with 18 event types across five categories (task lifecycle, routing/decomposition, sub-agent lifecycle, tool calls, and logging) and six multi-agent orchestration patterns (sequential, parallel, hierarchical, collaborative, competitive, pipeline), with parallel coordination yielding speedups (Appendices~\ref{app:execution_tracking},~\ref{app:multi_agent_orchestration}).
+Since these are standardized protocols, our contribution is the unified implementation enabling cross-protocol communication.